rbhdsks/RainGAN/README.md

 ## By Nitesh Kumar Shah-IIB2021002,Abhishek Bidhan-IIB2021002 and Ritesh Chandra (Supervisor: Research Scholar)
 ### Project Overview

-**SyRA GAN** (Synthetic Rain Generation using GAN) is a cutting-edge project aimed at enhancing flight simulators by incorporating synthetic rain effects.
-By leveraging the power of Generative Adversarial Networks (GANs), SyRA GAN simulates decreased visibility in the environment, providing a more realistic and challenging training experience for pilots.
+**Rain GAN** (Artificial Rain Generation using GAN) is a cutting-edge project aimed at enhancing flight simulators by incorporating synthetic rain effects.
+By leveraging the power of Generative Adversarial Networks (GANs), GAN simulates decreased visibility in the environment, providing a more realistic and challenging training experience for pilots.

-## Why SyRA GAN?
+## Why RAIN GAN?

 In flight simulation training, replicating adverse weather conditions such as rain is crucial for preparing pilots for real-world scenarios.
-SyRA GAN achieves this by generating high-quality synthetic rain effects that decrease visibility, making the simulation environment more immersive and realistic.
+Rain GAN achieves this by generating high-quality synthetic rain effects that decrease visibility, making the simulation environment more immersive and realistic.

 ### Custom Dataset

-To train and evaluate SyRA GAN, we utilized two datasets:
+To train and evaluate Rain GAN, we utilized two datasets:

 1. **Flight Simulator Dataset** (Kaggle): A dataset consisting of approximately 12,000 clean images used as the base for generating synthetic rain effects.